Multinomial Link Models: Applications

 In this section, we use a metabolic syndrome dataset discussed by \cite{musa2023data} to illustrate that the proposed two-group models (see Example~\ref{ex:two_group_s}) can be used for analyzing data with missing categorical responses.

-For this metabolic syndrome dataset, the goal is to explore the association between {\tt FBS} (fasting blood sugar) and the covariates, {\tt hpt} (hypertension status, yes or no), {\tt cholesterol} (total cholesterol, rounded to 0,1,\ldots,23 in mmol/L), and {\tt weight} (body weight, rounded to 30, 40,\ldots,190 in kilogram).
-In \cite{musa2023data}, the response {\tt FBS} was treated as a categorical variable with categories Normal (less than 6.1 mmol/L), IFG (Impaired Fasting Glucose, between 6.1 mmol/L to 6.9 mmol/L), DM (Diabetis Mellitus, 7.00 mmol/L or higher), as well as $251$ NA's among the $4,282$ observations.
+For this metabolic syndrome dataset, the goal is to explore the association between {\tt FBS} (fasting blood sugar) and three covariates, namely {\tt hpt} (hypertension status, yes or no), {\tt cholesterol} (total cholesterol, floored to 0,1,\ldots,23 in mmol/L), and {\tt weight} (body weight, floored to 30, 40,\ldots,190 in kilogram).
+In \cite{musa2023data}, the response {\tt FBS} was treated as a categorical variable with categories Normal (less than 6.1 mmol/L), IFG (Impaired Fasting Glucose, between 6.1 mmol/L and 6.9 mmol/L), DM (Diabetis Mellitus, 7.0 mmol/L or higher), as well as 251 NA's among the 4,282 observations.

 Having removed the observations with NA responses, a main-effects baseline-category logit model \eqref{eq:model_baseline} with npo was used in \cite{musa2023data} as an illustration.
-Without the NA category, we adopt by AIC a main-effects continuation-ratio logit model \eqref{eq:continuation_model} with npo and its natural order $\{$Normal, IFG, DM$\}$, called the {\it Model without NA} for this dataset.
+According to $\AIC$ (see Section~\ref{sec:model_selection}), the best main-effects multinomial logistic model without the NA category is actually a continuation-ratio logit model \eqref{eq:continuation_model} with npo and its natural order $\{$Normal, IFG, DM$\}$.
+We call it the {\it Model without NA} for this dataset.